CSC510-G35-Fall2022/SmartSpend2/README.md

 - - Users can create limits on the existing categories, food, groceries, utilities, ...
 - - When user adds an expense, limit categories, and all all three existing limits are checked.
 - - Ability to view limits for categories.
+- <u> Updated Feature display </u> -> Graphics
+- - Added matplotlib graphs to display to view individual categories spendings on a pie chart.
 - <u> Feature</u> -> Add 'website' feature to give the user a link to a personalized website.
 - - Created a website for the user to manage their expenses.
 The Telegram bot and the website work simultaneously and update in real time.
 - - Website can add a new expense